What is BCG Matrix in Strategic Management

 BCG matrix which is also known as Boston Consulting group matrix was developed in 1970s.
 It is a planning tool to plot company’s offering or services in four different quadrants or in square matrix by identifying your product lines and what you should do with them?
-It is also known as growth-share matrix.
+It is also known as Growth-share matrix.
 It is used by company to decide what SBU’s we should keep and invest more, which one they should sell or divest.

 Before we understand how to construct BCG Matrix lets understand these terms first